evertrue/zookeeper-cookbook/README.md

 Use the "install" recipe to install the binaries, but perform no further actions.

+You will need the `vagrant-omnibus` Vagrant plugin for local testing:

+`vagrant plugin install vagrant-omnibus`

 ### Resources
 This cookbook ships with one resource, with future plans for two more covering service management and configuration rendering.